-Upon meeting eligibility requirements, students may enroll in a College Transfer pathway, a curriculum Career and Technical Education pathway, a Workforce Continuing Education pathway, or SandHoke Early College High School (Hoke County students only).
+A high school diploma and two years of college credit in four to five years through cooperative innovative high schools (Hoke County students only).
+Upon meeting eligibility requirements, students may enroll in a College Transfer Continuing Education pathway, or SandHoke Early College High School (Hoke County students only).

-- · Two career-technical pathways, - · Two Workforce Continuing Education pathways, - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway, - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.
+- · Two career-technical pathways, - Two Workforce Continuing Education pathways, - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway. - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.